Anjum799/Bank/README.md

 ## Bank
-- this is a project of bank management where user can create an account and do basic transactions
+- This is a project of bank management where user can create an account and do basic transactions

 ## features
 - auto send mail when account is created , for every transaction the mail will be sent to the user